okta/okta-oidc-android/README.md

 ### onActivityResult override

-ATTENTION!
-This library uses a nested fragment and the `onActivityResult` method to receive data from the browser.
+The library uses a nested fragment to abstract the redirect callback.
+It uses `onActivityResult` to receive data from the browser.
+If your app overrides `onActivityResult` you must call
-In the case that you override the 'onActivityResult' method you must invoke 'super.onActivityResult()' method.
+`super.onActivityResult()` to propagate unhandled `requestCode` to the library's fragment.

 ```java
     @Override